TheLazyTomcat/AdjustableCruiseControl/Documents/PluginInstaller_readme.txt

 Purpose of this program is to ease installation and uninstallation of plugins for truck games by SCS Software.

+NOTE - The program does not enumerate plugins installed in default plugin
+       folder.
+If you have some plugins installed in there, be carefull what you are installing with this program.

 WARNING - The program needs administrative privileges in order to work.
 If your
           operating system asks for those privileges, allow it.
 This behaviour is normal and cannot be evaded.